ErvinCaraval/PROYECTO-2/frontend-v2/README.md

 - Added lazy loading to avatar images
 - Added preconnect/preload hints in `index.html`
 - Kept original CSS files as fallback to avoid breaking styles
-- **NEW**: Added accessibility checkbox to registration and profile forms
-- **NEW**: Implemented proper ARIA labels and keyboard navigation

 Quick start
 1. Install dependencies: